The U of A is well represented on this year's '40 under 40' list

 • Danielle Oxnam, Project Director, University Initiatives and Policy

-• Alyssa Padilla, Assistant Director, Comprehensive Center for Pain and Addiction
+• Alyssa Padilla, Assistant Director of Operations, Comprehensive Center for Pain and Addiction

 Also being honored is Adriana Grijalva, Associated Students of the University of Arizona president and an undergraduate student in political science and Spanish.